Big Picard theorems and algebraic hyperbolicity for varieties admitting a variation of Hodge structures

-We now show how to deduce \cref{Picard symmetric} from \cref{thmx:refined}. \begin{proof}[Proof of \cref{Picard symmetric}] By the work of Baily-Borel and Mok, we know that $U$ is quasi-projective.
-By the work of Deligne, $U$ admits a $\bC$-PVHS whose period map is immersive everywhere (see \emph{e.g.} \cite[Theorem 7.10]{Mil13}).
-The corollary immediately follows from \cref{Picard}. \end{proof} Indeed, using the Bergman metric in \cite{Rou16} one can also obtain a proof for \cref{Picard symmetric} by applying \cref{thm:criteria}. \begin{rem} \cref{Picard symmetric} unifies the previous result by Nadel who proved that $X$ is Brody hyperbolic modulo $X-\tilde{U}$.
-Applying \cref{general type2}, it also reproves theorems by Brunebarbe \cite{Bru16} and Cadorel \cite{Cad18}: any positive dimensional irreducible subvariety of $X$ not contained in $X-\tilde{U}$ is of general type.
-However, since our proof does not rely on special properties of bounded symmetric domains (we neither use Mumford's work on toroidal compactifications, nor the existence of variation of Hodge structures of Calabi-Yau type over quotients of bounded symmetric domains by arthmetic groups), we certainly loose the effectivity result regarding the level structures of the unramified coverings, which are also main results in \cite{Nad89,Bru16,Cad18}. \end{rem}
+\begin{rem} \cref{Picard symmetric} unifies the previous result by Nadel who proved that $X$ is Brody hyperbolic modulo $X-\tilde{U}$.
+Applying \cref{general type2}, it also re-proves theorems by Brunebarbe \cite{Bru16} and Cadorel \cite{Cad18}: any positive-dimensional irreducible subvariety of $X$ not contained in $X-\tilde{U}$ is of general type.
+However, since our proof does not rely on special properties of bounded symmetric domains (we use neither Mumford's work on toroidal compactifications nor the existence of variations of Hodge structures of Calabi-Yau type over quotients of bounded symmetric domains by arithmetic groups), we certainly loose the effectivity result regarding the level structures of the \'etale coverings, which is also a main result in \cite{Nad89,Bru16,Cad18}. \end{rem}